Featured Resource

 If your school is on the OCR’s official docket, here’s a rough timetable of what to expect:

 Remember, an OCR complaint doesn’t have to be a negative experience.
-View it as an opportunity to initiate positive change in how your website serves all users, demonstrate your commitment to inclusivity, and improve your overall digital communication strategy.
+View it as an opportunity to initiate positive change in how your website serves all users and improve your overall digital communication strategy.

 By responding proactively and cooperatively to OCR complaints, you can turn a potential challenge into an opportunity for growth and improvement in your school’s digital accessibility.